DimitrisChrysos/DimitrisChrysos/README.md

 # 👋 Hey there!
 I'm Dimitris Chrysos!

 Welcome to my GitHub profile!
-I'm Dimitris, a Computer Science graduate based in Athens, Greece.
+I'm Dimitris, a Software Engineer based in Athens, Greece.

 ## 🧠 About Me

 I hold a BSc in Computer Science and love building software that solves real-world problems.
-Whether it's front-end interfaces or back-end logic, I enjoy crafting complete applications using modern tools.

-- 🎓 Computer Science graduate with an average grade of 8.68
+- 🎓 Computer Science graduate with a CGPA of 8.68/10
-- 🌱 Currently deepening my skills in Java, Spring Boot, Docker & SQL
+- 🌱 Currently deepening my skills in Backend Technologies and AI/ML
 - 🛠️ Passionate about learning, clean code, and meaningful user experiences
 - 🌍 I enjoy working in teams and exploring nature